galil34/IDS2024S/hw/5/README.md

 11. Which one of the following three coordinates are valid and can be used to represent data?

 12. What kind of data set can be best visualized in polar coordinates?
+**Data of a periodic nature**

-13. Name four different color scales and explain their most appropriate usage.
+13. Name four different color scales and explain their most appropriate usage. **Qualitative color scale: distinguish discrete items or groups that do not have an intrinsic order
+Sequential color scale: indicates which values are larger or smaller than which other ones and how distant two specific values are from each other.
+Diverging color scale: indicates the deviation of values in one of two directions relative to a neutral midpoint.
+Accent color scale: effective to higlight specific elements in the data.**

-14. What is wrong with the following visualization?
+15. What is wrong with the following visualization?

-15. Best visualization coloring.
+16. Best visualization coloring.

-16. Visualizing and comparing the temperatures of Honolulu and Duluth via Excel.
+17. Visualizing and comparing the temperatures of Honolulu and Duluth via Excel.

-17. Visualizing the average precipitation of the US states vs. sunshine.
+18. Visualizing the average precipitation of the US states vs. sunshine.

-18. Better visualizations through axes transformation.
+19. Better visualizations through axes transformation.

-19. The proof of Bayes' Rule via Venn diagram.
+20. The proof of Bayes' Rule via Venn diagram.

-20. The major schools of thought in Probability Theory.
+21. The major schools of thought in Probability Theory.

-21. Extra Credit: Puzzle: What living creatures do you see?
+22. Extra Credit: Puzzle: What living creatures do you see?

-22. Extra Credit: Puzzle: Matchstick Wrong Equation.
+23. Extra Credit: Puzzle: Matchstick Wrong Equation.